-- Once the device has been confiscated by the school level official, the device will be sent to the Safety & Iransportation Director. - The parent/guardian of the student will be reguired to attend a conference with the director before the device is returned. - All conferences will be held in Lancaster. - The parent is responsible for scheduling and attending the required conference. - No walk-ins are permitted. - The phone will be eligible for return after the 10th day of the confiscation. - The confiscated device will be held for a minimum of 10 school days.
+- Once the device is taken by a school level official, the device will be sent to the Safety & Transportation Director. - The parent/guardian of the student will be required to attend a conference with the director before the device is returned.